sam-data-analysis/brazilian-ecommerce-sales-analysis/README.md

 ### Customer Revenue Distribution

-Approximately **40% of customers generate 80% of revenue**, suggesting that the business relies on a broad customer base rather than a small number of high-value buyers.
+Approximately **40% of customers account for around 80% of revenue**., suggesting that the business relies on a broad customer base rather than a small number of high-value buyers.

 ### Seasonal Demand